andyghiuta/fastify-http2-socketio-test/README.md

 ## Start
-For * nix, in separate terminals:
+For Linux/MacOS, in separate terminals:

 ```
 $ npm run start-http2